bardy18/abi-market-data/README.md

    python collector/main.py
    ```

-3. **Controls**:
+3. **Controls** (work globally - even when clicking in game!):
    - `SPACE` - Start/pause capturing
+   - `C` - Capture current screen
    - `ESC` - Finish and save snapshot
    - `Q` - Quit without saving

 4. **Collection Process**:
    - Press `SPACE` to start
-   - Navigate through each category in the left menu
+   - **Keep your mouse in the game window** - click and navigate freely
+   - Press `C` with your left hand to capture each screen (no need to click back to preview!)
    - The system will automatically detect which category you're viewing
    - Scroll slowly through items in each category
-   - Watch for visual feedback:
+   - Watch for visual feedback in the preview window:
      - 🟢 **Green borders** = New items captured
      - 🔵 **Light blue borders** = Already captured (duplicates)
      - **Teal borders** = Detected but not fully visible